adrirubio/Perceptron/README.md

     ```

 2. **Train the Models**:
-    - Run the following scripts one by one in Colab to train the models (this may take some time):
+    - Run the following script four times each with the name of the a different model one by one in Colab to train the models (this may take some time):

+      ```python
+      !pip install datasets
+      %run name-of-the-model.py
+      ```

       - `"transfer_learning_model.py"`
       - `"CNN_model.py"`
       - `"object_detection.py"`